An official website of the United States Government

 You have accessed part of a historical collection on defense.gov.
 Some of the information contained within may be outdated and links may not function.
 Please contact the DOD Webmaster with any questions.

 Throughout the nation's history, African-Americans have served in uniform with honor and distinction during times of war and peace.
-As a result of their sacrifices and intrepid spirits, today's highly capable and mission-ready Army leverages the strength of a diverse, all-volunteer force that includes more than 103,000 African-American soldiers.
+As a result of their sacrifices and intrepid spirits, today's highly capable and mission-ready Army leverages the strength of a all-volunteer force that includes more than 103,000 African-American soldiers.

-In recognition of National African American History Month, here's a look back at those brave soldiers who broke barriers, saved lives and paved the way for today's force.
+Here’s look back at those brave soldiers who broke barriers, saved lives and paved the way for today's force.

 James Armistead Lafayette